OK Computer: Title

-The title OK Computer is taken from the 1978 Hitchhiker's Guide to the Galaxy radio series, in which the character Zaphod Beeblebrox speaks the phrase "Okay, computer, I want full manual control now."
+The title OK Computer is taken from the 1978 radio series Hitchhiker's Guide to the Galaxy, in which the character Zaphod Beeblebrox speaks the phrase "Okay, computer, I want full manual control now."
 The members of Radiohead listened to the series on the bus during their 1996 tour and Yorke made a note of the phrase.
-"OK Computer" became a working title for the B-side "Palo Alto", which had been considered for inclusion on the album.
+"OK Computer" was initially a working title for the B-side "Palo Alto".
 The title stuck with the band; according to Jonny Greenwood, it "started attaching itself and creating all these weird resonances with what we were trying to do".

 Yorke said the title "refers to embracing the future, it refers to being terrified of the future, of our future, of everyone else's.
 It's to do with standing in a room where all these appliances are going off and all these machines and computers and so on ... and the sound it makes."
 He described the title as "a really resigned, terrified phrase", to him similar to the Coca-Cola advertisement "I'd Like to Teach the World to Sing".
 Wired writer Leander Kahney suggests that it is an homage to Macintosh computers, as the Mac's speech recognition software responds to the command "OK computer" as an alternative to clicking the "OK" button.
 Other titles considered were Ones and Zeroes—a reference to the binary numeral system—and Your Home May Be at Risk If You Do Not Keep Up Payments.